 Whatever you want, GoAndersonGroups will be happy to structure tour prices to match your needs.
 Just let us know!

-Day 2 – Pikeville, KY – US 23 The Kentucky Country Music Highway – Dinner Show
+Day 1 – Pikeville, KY – Paramount Arts Center – Highlands Museum – Dinner Show

 You also visit the Highlands Museum, featuring a 19th century classroom, a early American medical exhibit about Doctors on horseback making late night house-calls.
 Then you will find exhibits relating to the music culture of Eastern Kentucky especially Loretta Lynn, Billy Ray Cyrus and the Judds.
 Plus there is Karaoke Korner should the impulse strike, and an interactive Music Quilt sound sculpture.

-Travel this afternoon continues to Pikesville, KY where you spend two at the Hilton Garden Inn or similar.
+End the day in Pikesville, KY where you spend two the next two nights at the Hampton Inn or similar.

-Day 3 – Pikeville – Coal Miners Museum w/Lunch – Loretta’s Butcher Holler Home – Dinner & Music
+Day 2 – Pikeville – Coal Miners Museum w/Lunch & Music – Loretta’s Butcher Holler Home – Dinner & Music

 Then the Coal Miner’s Museum filled with mining tools, a Veteran’s Wall of Fame, A documentary of life during the 1930s.
 Plus, Icky’s 1950s soda fountain, a replica of an old post office and doctor’s office.
 Included is a Coal Miner’s Lunch consisting of Homemade Beef Vegetable Soup, 7-Layer Salad and Chicken and Bologna Salad sandwiches.
 Plus, more music from local artist for your listening pleasure.